Trenten Beram Inducted into the Legends of Philippines Track and Field

 They just submitted a two-paragraph letter to the Patafa office

-Expressing regret about their failure to compete due to miscommunication, an act which Juico deemed unfair and unacceptable.
+Expressing regret about their failure to complete due to miscommunication, an act which Juico deemed unfair and unacceptable.

 “The Korean Open is a very crucial tournament because we need to gain points for their IAAF ranking, which I would use in justifying their participation in the 4×100 event of the Asian Games,” Juico said.
 “They didn’t even notify me.
 All they did was sent our secretary a two-paragraph explanation, saying that it was a simple case of miscommunication.
 I think it was very unacceptable and unfair.”